 With world-class education, and more and more Bachelor and Master programmes offered in English, France attracts a large number of international students every year.
 Aside from a negligible registration fee, most public universities in France do not charge any tuition fee.
 Vive la France!

-Germany is one of the most popular countries for international students and was ranked 1st in our Country Ranking 2017.
+Germany is one of the most popular countries for international students and was ranked 1st in our Country Ranking 2017 and 2018.
 With the exception of a few private universities, you can study in Germany for free - regardless if you are from Europe or elsewhere.
 There is usually a small administrative semester fee, but this covers a a public transport ticket at the fraction of its usual price.

 One of the sunnier places, Greece offers free education to all Europeans.
 And the cost for international students also low, at around 1,500 euros per year.
 Combined with relatively low cost of living, Greece is among the more affordable study abroad destinations.